 The area around Geneva was once a significant Seneca village known as Kanadaseaga.
 European-Americans began settling in the area in the late 18th century, and the village of Geneva was first incorporated in 1806.
 Some say the city was named after Geneva, Switzerland because of the lakeside locale, others say it has Native American origins.

 The city and town of Geneva have deep roots in farming and agriculture, which is reflected in the industries, institutions, and businesses that thrive here.
-The abundance of fruits, vegetables, dairy products and other locally grown and produced foods has encouraged a home-grown culinary scene offering a variety of farm-to-table restaurants, wineries, craft microbreweries, specialty foods and farm markets.
-Downtown’s Geneva’s Linden Street, which is closed to traffic on weekend nights in the warm weather, offers a variety of culinary options in a "uniquely urban" setting.
+The abundance of fruits, vegetables, dairy products, and other locally grown and produced foods has encouraged a home-grown culinary scene offering a variety of farm-to-table restaurants, wineries, craft breweries, specialty foods, and farmer's markets.
+Downtown Geneva’s Linden Street, which is closed to traffic on weekend nights in the warm weather, offers a variety of culinary options in a "uniquely urban" setting.

-Seneca Lake, deepest of the Finger Lakes at about 617 feet at its deepest point and the second longest at about 38 miles, draws fishing and boating enthusiasts to Geneva.
-Geneva is also popular with golfers and a mecca for bicyclists due to the flat, rural roads and little traffic.
+Seneca Lake, the deepest of the Finger Lakes at about 617 feet at its deepest point and the second-longest at about 38 miles, draws fishing and boating enthusiasts to Geneva.
+Geneva is also popular with golfers and a mecca for bicyclists due to the flat, rural roads, and little traffic.

 Geneva was named an All-America City in 2015, and for several years in a row, it has been on the Playful City USA list.